usegalaxy-eu/website/tiaas.md

 will run on the main queue.
 If a spot on a training VM opens up first, they will run there rather than continuing to wait in the main queue.

+Before the training, the students need to create an account in [useGalaxy.eu](https://usegalaxy.eu/) and the data will stay available once the training is finished.

 Some more general information about the TIaaS service:

 - [a Calendar](https://usegalaxy.eu/tiaas/calendar/) that shows when TIaaS trainings are booked